jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Celery has negative calories!
-It takes more calories to eat a piece of celery than the celery has in it.
+⚡<!-- FUNFACT --> Fun fact: Emus and kangaroos cannot walk backwards, and are on the Australian coat of arms for that reason.

 </div>